thomasWeise/aitoa/book/preface/README.md

 Basically, I write the book in my repositors [aitoa](http://github.com/thomasWeise/aitoa) at GitHub.
 There, you can also submit [issues](http://github.com/thomasWeise/aitoa/issues), which can be change requests, suggestions, discovered bugs or typos, or maybe inform me that something is unclear, so that I can improve the book.
 Whenever I make a change to the book, maybe resulting from your submitted issue, new versions will automatically be built.
-The process is described at [http://iao.hfuu.edu.cn/blogs/programming-blog/157](http://iao.hfuu.edu.cn/blogs/programming-blog/157).
+The build process is described at <http://iao.hfuu.edu.cn/blogs/157>.

 Repository
   ~ [http://github.com/thomasWeise/aitoa](http://github.com/thomasWeise/aitoa)